Marcelo Jorquera

-Marcelo Pablo Jorquera Silva (born 13 October 1992) is a Chilean footballer currently playing for Deportes Iquique.
+Marcelo Pablo Jorquera Silva (born 13 October 1992) is a Chilean footballer who plays as a left-back for Santiago Morning.

 Career

 A product of Unión Española, Jorquera started his career with Provincial Osorno at the Chilean Tercera A in 2011.
 In the second half of the same year, he moved to Ñublense.
 In 2013, he switched to Universidad de Chile.

 Jorquera signed with Deportes Iquique for the 2025 season, his second stint with them after 2014–2015.

+In March 2026, Jorquera joined Santiago Morning in the Segunda División Profesional de Chile.